ManishGihub/Simple_quiz_application/README.md

 # Interactive_quiz_application
-This is an Interactive Quiz Application build using HTML, CSS, Bootstrap and JavaScript.
+This is an Simple Quiz Application build using HTML, CSS, Bootstrap and JavaScript.